-YouGov is arguably the most well-known British market research company, as the results of their surveys are frequently published in national media in the USA and elsewhere in the world.
+YouGov is arguably the most well-known British market research company, as the results of their interesting and informative surveys are frequently published in national media in the USA and elsewhere in the world.

 They don’t just conduct online surveys – now and again, YouGov members are given opportunities to test free products before they reach the market.

 YouGov pays its members in PayPal payments and gift cards, although in some cases, keeping the product that you are testing will be your reward.